What is a Recovery Phrase?

 |— Your recovery phrase is the only backup to all crypto assets managed through your Ledger device and can be used to restore access to them|

-— It’s important that you’ve written down your recovery phrase correctly, which you can double check with the Ledger Recovery Check app
+— It’s essential that you’ve written it down correctly, which you can double check with the Ledger Recovery Check app

 — Even if Ledger no longer exists, you can use your 24 words with a different, compatible wallet to access your cryptocurrencies

 When starting to use your Ledger hardware wallet, you will receive a random set of 24 words.
 This is also known as your Recovery Phrase.
 It’s a key element in using a hardware wallet and it must be kept secure and offline at all times.
-In this article, we’re going to take a closer look at Recovery Phrases.
+In this article, we’re going to take a closer look at how best to manage this key information.

 Purpose of a Recovery Phrase